Dmpecci/staticconfiguration/README.md

 value = AppSettings.get(AppSettings.timeout)  # Returns default value
 ```

 The library does not attempt to repair corrupted JSON.
-It assumes the file is unrecoverable and resets to a known good state.
+The file is unrecoverable (without manual intervention), and resets to default values given in the schema.

+If you want to make it fail-fast, capture that warning, and raise an error yourself.
+Default behaviour, just a warning, the final user will prefer a configuration-reset, than a unusable UI.
+If you think otherwise, capture the warning and raise error.

 ---